ignotus666/Bluetooth-Pedalboard/README.md

 It is possible to calibrate an expression pedal connected to A0 (change accordingly if using another input).
 By pressing the expression pedal and 'keyPressed[3]' at the same time it enters calibration mode and you have 5 seconds to move the pedal across its entire range.
 The min and max levels are stored in eeprom so calibration should only be needed once.

-To change preset names or notes, do a find and replace in the sketch (all tabs).
-For preset names, make sure you also replace the (sometimes) shortened name displayed in the position relative to the buttons.
-The new names should be displayed in the correct position on the screen without the need to enter their coordinates.
+To change preset names, there are 2 arrays of names in the Pedalboard_x.xx_5_banks.ino file, in the global variables.
+The first array is for the small names printed relative to the button positions; keep these short or abbreviated so they fit.
+The second array is for the full name of the active preset printed large in the centre of the screen.
+Names are displayed centred in their position on the screen without the need to enter coordinates.

-The TFT library used is ILI9341_due by Marek Buriak.
-For some reason the image.h file needs to be copied to the root directory of this library for the sketch to pick it up properly.

 This video shows most of the functions: https://www.youtube.com/watch?v=eDRC17XOzQg&t=9s.
 Some aspects of the display have changed since.